amirshapkota/nim-AI-Game/README.md

             α (alpha) is the learning rate.
             r is the reward.
             max Q(s') is the best future reward from the next state.

+This AI does not use deep learning or neural networks but relies on tabular Q-learning, which is effective for small state spaces like the Nim game.